 A simple, step-by-step tutorial for how to paint a panel door without streaks, drips or brush marks.
-Go from selecting your interior door paint to having a beautifully painted door in a few hours using this easy-to-follow method for how to paint an interior door with panels!
+Get a beautifully painted door in a few hours using this easy-to-follow method for how to paint a 6 panel door!

 Chris and I have painted a LOT of six-panel doors in our time…